 Throughout the day, an eclectic mix of readers—neighbors, naturalists, students, educators, writers, public figures, representatives of community organizations, and others—will give voice to Leopold’s keen observations and eloquent conservation philosophy.
-Listeners can drop in and out to hear favorite essays or stay for the entire event.
-Visitors can drop in to hear favorite essays or stay for the day.
+Visitors can drop in to hear their favorite essays or stay for the entire event.

 First published in 1949, A Sand County Almanac has prompted generations of people to take better notice—and care—of the natural environment.
 Aldo Leopold was the first research director at the Arboretum and was closely involved in its design.

 Madison Reads Leopold is free and open to the public.
 Light refreshments will be available in the Visitor Center lobby.
 Brown-bagging is permitted but food must remain in the Visitor Center.